palisades-lakes/multimethod-experiments/docs/benchmarks.md

 For linear functions, I've provided 6 implementations of 2x2 matrices, again, one for each of the primitive number types.

-Vectors and matrices with, eg, `short` coordinates is not terribly realistic.
+Vectors and matrices with, eg, `short` coordinates are not terribly realistic.
 I provide implementations here for all the primitive number types because it makes it easy to generate code for a case with 6x6x6=216 methods, much more than the previous